Agata10/blog-express-mongoDB/README.md

 The server is a simple blog app, where client can do CRUD operation with users, posts, comments.<br>
 The server is using EJS package to render views to the client.<br>
 The server is using custom middleware to handle 404 - not found status, and error middleware for any other cases.<br>
-The form validation for creating a user was accomplished using Joi package.
+The email validation for creating a user was accomplished using Joi package.

 ## Technologies